juanazam/ember-cli-run-later/README.md

 ## Usage

+`ember-cli-run-later` provides the same interface as the `Ember.run.later` function does, so you don't have to your existent `later` calls.
+You just need to include the function from the addon and you are reeady to go.

-Here is an example (acually par of the projects tests suite):
+Here is an example (acually part of the project's test suite):

 ```js
 import Ember from 'ember';